1. Nature reserves “Heiliges Meer” and “Recker Moor” – Wetlands, boglands and sinkhole lakes developed in the past 5,000 years

 The lignite is mined using bucket-wheel excavators, which, at 225 meters in length, are the largest and, weighing up to 14,000 tons, the heaviest land vehicles on Earth.
 Their daily output is 240,000 tons of coal, which fills approximately 2,400 freight cars.

-Schedule: Transportation by bus to the Hambach Mine; scenic tour along the terra:nova viewpoints, packed lunches served on last viewpoint, second stop at RWE Power Niederzier, guided tour with special off-road bus into the Hambach Mine; return to Münster.
+Schedule: Transportation by bus to the Hambach Mine; scenic tour along the terra:nova viewpoints, packed lunches served at last viewpoint, second stop at RWE Power Niederzier, guided tour with special off-road bus into the Hambach Mine; return to Münster.

 3. Upper Carboniferous floras of the Piesberg Quarry